ebi-pf-team/interproscan6/README.md

 > DeepTMHMM 1.0 and SignalP 6.0 predictions are not yet available in the [Matches API](https://www.ebi.ac.uk/interpro/matches/api/).
 The pre-calculated matches lookup needs to be disabled with `--offline`.

 > [!NOTE]
-> Running both `signalp6_euk` and `signalp6_prok` will execute SignalP twice, once with eukaryotic post-processing and once without.
+> Running both `signalp_euk` and `signalp_prok` will execute SignalP twice, once with eukaryotic post-processing and once without.
 Choose the mode best suited to your dataset.

 ## Documentation